DrDarkShadow/docs-repo/markdown/program.md

 **Output:**

 ```
+The string is: "Hello, World!"
 The length of the string is: 13
-The length of the empty string is: 0
+The length of an empty string is: 0
 ```

 ***